mozart-martins/mozart-martins/README.md

 - 👋 Hi, I’m @mozart-martins,
 - 👀 I’m interested in learn fullstack software development, software architecture e devops.
-- 🌱 I’m currently learning Django Rest Framework e React.js.
+- 🌱 I’m currently learning Ruby on Rails.

 <!---
 mozart-martins/mozart-martins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.